ClimateImpactLab/dscim-facts-epa/scripts/facts.runs/FACTS_TROUBLESHOOTING.md

 ~/radical.pilot.sandbox/ve.local.localhost.<RADICAL.ENTK VERSION>
 ```

-Make sure to record the exact path to the virtual environment, as we will recreate the environment in the same location shortly.Delete the old environment then make the new one with the following commands:
+Make sure to record the exact path to the virtual environment, as we will recreate the environment in the same location shortly.
+Delete the old environment then make the new one with the following commands:

 ```bash
 rm -r ~/radical.pilot.sandbox/ve.local.localhost.<RADICAL.ENTK VERSION>